 • Provide full support to the senior by enabling discussions about his/her emotions, feelings, and thoughts without judgment.
 It is vital for the senior to feel comfortable in expressing any concerns openly and honestly without feeling it necessary to cover them up.

 Anosognosia, and other effects of Alzheimer’s disease, including sundowning, wandering, concerning behaviors, and aggression, can be extremely difficult, both for the senior living with these problems and for his or her family members.
 Family caregivers need a dependable network of support and to learn as much as possible about the disease, along with techniques for most effectively managing it.
 It is also vitally important to be sure to designate adequate time for self-care.

-Contact the professionals at CareFor for help with Austin dementia challenges, including anosognosia, ensuring the older person you love enjoys the best possible quality of life at all times.
+If you need a Georgetown home care agency or senior care in a nearby community, contact the professionals at CareFor for help with dementia challenges, including anosognosia, ensuring the older person you love enjoys the best possible quality of life at all times.
 We work with families to provide compassionate, highly skilled respite care services, allowing family caregivers the opportunity to get away for a period of time to relax.
 Whether the older adult could benefit from several hours of care each week or full-time, live-in specialized dementia care, we are always available to help.

 Call us at (512) 338-4533 to learn more about our specialized dementia care and in home care in Georgetown and the surrounding area.
 For more information about all of the areas we serve in Texas, please visit our Service Area page.